 Make sure to store leftover homemade peppercorn sauce in an air-tight container, in the refrigerator for up to 3 days.
-Allow it to cool slightly before transferring to a container with an air-tight lid or a glass jar with a lid.
+Allow it to cool first, before transferring to a container with an air-tight lid or a glass jar with a lid.

 While these are often mixed with pasta, you can easily spoon some over grilled meats, seafood, and roasted vegetables as well.
 Both taste great on pizza as well!

 For another steak night, impress your loved ones with Steak Diane and the amazing sauce it comes with, as well as red wine steak sauce and mushroom steak sauce.

 Or, try my homemade teriyaki to include some Asian flavors into your next meal.
 Use it as a marinade, for simmering, or as a tasty dip!